 Who we are and what we do

-The Benefit Department are responsible for administering and awarding Housing Benefit and Council Tax Support within the borough.
-They also make decisions on awards of Discretionary Housing and Discretionary Hardship Payments.
+The Benefit Section is responsible for administering and awarding Housing Benefit and Council Tax Support within the borough.
+We also make decisions on awards of Discretionary Housing and Discretionary Hardship Payments.

-This privacy notice explains how we use information about you and how we protect your privacy in the Benefits Department.
+This privacy notice explains how we use information about you and how we protect your privacy in the Benefit Section.

 What we need

 We will require your name, address, National Insurance Number, bank details, dates of occupation, income and capital and who else lives with you along with their details.
 We will also need details of your landlord and the amount of rent paid.
 We may also request details of your monthly expenditure and any debts you may have outstanding.

 We will also keep phone numbers and e-mail addresses so that we can contact you.

 We need this information so that we can process your claim for Housing Benefit and/or Council Tax Support in accordance with the governing legislation.

 To consider any application for Discretionary Housing Payments and/or Discretionary Hardship Fund payments, we will also require further information such as your monthly expenditure and other debts you may have outstanding.